mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/4-chaos/BF12-evict-node/README.md

-### Verify applicaton availablity post node is evicted due to disk-pressure taint.
+### Verify applicaton availablity when node is evicted due to disk-pressure taint.

 #### Description
 Evict node due to disk-pressure taint and check if application is rescheduled and verify its availability.